TPODAvia/Voice-Assistant/readme.md

 ## TODO:

 - Replace the absolute path to relative path
-- Update the ReadMe workflow
+- Update the ReadMe workflow (DONE)
 - Modify the AudioReaction to the n class classification (DONE)
-- Modyfy th UI and fix the UI bugs
+- Modyfy the UI and fix the UI bugs (DONE)
 - Add the classification to the main runner (DONE)
 - Write the paper for this project